o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 ### Basic Search

-If you want to **find a specific event**, use the "Range Details" tab at the bottom and start typing the name of the event.
+If you want to **find a specific event**, use the `Range Details` tab at the bottom and start typing the name of the event.

-- You can filter-out threads from your search via the "Selector" view below.
+- You can filter-out threads from your search via the `Selector` view below.
 The event found will be shown on the right with their callstack.
-- You can right click on an event and press **"Show in Timeline"** in order to focus on it.
+- You can right click on an event and press **"`Show in Timeline`** in order to focus on it.

 ### Context Switch